Skip to content

 wget https://raw.githubusercontent.com/murtaza-nasir/speakr/master/config/docker-compose.example.yml -O docker-compose.yml

-wget https://raw.githubusercontent.com/murtaza-nasir/speakr/master/config/env.asr.example -O .env
+wget https://raw.githubusercontent.com/murtaza-nasir/speakr/master/config/env.transcription.example -O .env

-Step 3: Configure Your Transcription Service
+Step 3: Configure Your API Keys

 TEXT_MODEL_BASE_URL=https://openrouter.ai/api/v1